Tiger Theatre

 FORMER TIGER THEATRE LATE 1950S

 Located in downtown Columbia, this opened as the Frances Theatre in 1948.
-By 1954, it had become the Tiger Theatre.
-It later became the Princess Palm Art after some pressure from the University not wanting the name of the theatre being associated with the name of the University mascot.
+On May 6, 1951, it had become the Tiger Theatre.
+It was closed in 1955.
+On January 15, 1959 it reopened as the Princess Palm Art Theatre after some pressure from the University not wanting the name of the theatre being associated with the name of the University mascot.
 The theatre was playing adult fare at the time and also had an adult video store in the lobby.
-The theatre was renamed Olde Un Theatre in 1971 still operating ans an adult movie theatre & bookstore.
+It was closed in December 1959.
+The theatre was renamed Olde Un Theatre reopening on August 24, 1972, still operating as an adult movie theatre & bookstore.
 It closed in the 1970’s.
-The building was demolished in 1986 and the adult operation moved to E. Walnut Sreet and is still operating in 2018.
+The building was demolished in 1986 and the adult operation moved to E. Walnut Street and is still operating in 2024 (it has its own page on Cinema Treasures).

 Contributed by Chuck Van Bibber